 Dadivank town, Republic of Nagorno Karabakh

-The historical Dadivank is one of the beautiful churches of Artsakh, it was built in 9th-13th centuries.
-The church is located on the slope of Dadivan Mountain near Dadivank town in Nagorno Karabakh.
-It was called also Khutavank because it was built on the hill (Khut Armenian word for hill)
+The magnificent Dadivank is one of the beautiful churches of Artsakh.
+It was built in the 9th-13th centuries.
+The church is located on the slopes of Dadivan Mountain near the village of Dadivank in Nagorno Karabakh.
+It was called also Khutavank because it was built on the hill (‘Khut’ means ‘hill’ in Armenian).